 4. EXT4

-Being the default file system type for Linux, EXT4 outsmarts the file systems for their performance and operability.
-Its reliability and stability make it one of the most commendable systems.
-You can also find it compatible with SSD, which shows it to be a diverse file system in the market.
+EXT4 is the default file system type for Linux, outperforming other file systems in terms of performance and operability.
+Its reliability and stability make it a standout choice, and its compatibility with SSD further solidifies its position as a versatile and diverse file system in the market.

 5. Xiafs